 Why Self-Love is the Way to All Love

-It’s cliché but true: you have to love you before you can expect to love another person.
+It’s cheesy but true: you have to love you before you can expect to love another person.

 One of my close friends from college once told me that the most appealing thing to him is when he sees a girl out by herself–just having a coffee, reading or working–and having a great time.
 He explained that it’s a huge turn-on if she’s comfortable enough with herself to be alone and enjoy it.

 As an introvert, he may have been a little biased, but I think he makes a great point.
-For one thing, if we already love and appreciate ourselves, if our partners do not have to constantly build us up, then there is time and space for other things in the relationship.
-For another, the love you have for yourself is a pretty strong indicator of your ability to love other people.
+For one thing, if we already love and appreciate ourselves then we won’t feel the need to constantly agonize over whether others are validating us, which makes for much easier, healthier, and less stressful relationships.
+Heck, it makes for an easier life in general!
+Not to mention, self-love has a way of shining through and attracting the right people to you.
+And the love you have for yourself is a pretty strong indicator of your ability to love other people.

 Become your own best advocate.
 It will make you feel amazing, and it will show potential partners that you value yourself enough to do it.